 Rural Veterans Transportation Program

-The New Mexico Department of Veterans Services (NMDVS) has launched the Rural Veterans Transportation Program to service medical transportation needs for veterans in following counties: Cibola, Colfax, Guadalupe, Harding, Mora, Quay, San Miguel, and Socorro, and Union counties.
+The New Mexico Department of Veterans Services (NMDVS) has launched the Rural Veterans Transportation Program to service medical transportation needs for veterans in following counties: Catron, Cibola, Colfax, De Baca, Guadalupe, Harding, Hidalgo, Lincoln, Mora, Quay, San Miguel, Sierra, Socorro, Torrance and Union counties.

 Round-trip rides will also be provided to veterans for any VA preauthorized appointments at non-VA health care facilities.